Entering Students Day 2013 ...Learn more ...

 FAMU College of Law is the only public law school in Central Florida and is the most affordable law school in the state of Florida.
 For these reasons and more, the majority of FAMU students are Florida residents.
 Even so, FAMU College of Law values geographic diversity within its student body.
-In fact, the members of FAMU’s fall 2012 entering class hail from 21 different states outside of Florida.
-All applicants must submit a residency affidavit with their applications for admission.
+In fact, the members of FAMU’s fall 2013 entering class hail from 13 different states outside of Florida.
+All applicants must submit a residency affidavit during the application process for admission.
 Via this affidavit, an applicant indicates his or her status as either a resident or non-resident of Florida.

 What is the lowest LSAT score that FAMU accepts?